Entitlements via the UI

 Editing an Entitlement Token allows you to change the token name, modify any permissions/restrictions associated with the token or change the token's metadata.

-You edit an Entitlement Token via by clicking the blue "Edit Token" button:
+You edit an Entitlement Token by clicking the dots to the right of a token and then clicking "Edit Token":

 NOTE